LeeyaD/rb130/written_prep.md

 11. How do we check if a block is passed into a method? - DONE We can call `Kernel#block_given?` which will return `true` if a block has been passed in or `false` otherwise.

----- All notes up to here have been added to Anki deck ---------
------ LEFT OFF HERE---------
-12. Why is it important to know that methods and blocks can return closures?
+12. Why is it important to know that methods and blocks can return closures? - DONE Because a returned closure (Proc or lambda) can be saved to a variable, which can then be managed like any other object.
+It's the programming concept in action; chunks of code that can be saved and executed later.
+*mention bindings being passed around too

 13. What are the benefits of explicit blocks? - DONE The increased flexibility.
 When they become named objects we can pass them around, reassign them, and execute them at a later time--as many times as we want--in other scopes.